ViacomCBS Stock Appears To Be Significantly Overvalued

-The stock of ViacomCBS (NAS:VIAC, 30-year Financials) shows every sign of being significantly overvalued, according to GuruFocus Value calculation.
+The stock of ViacomCBS (NAS:VIACA, 30-year Financials) is estimated to be significantly overvalued, according to GuruFocus Value calculation.
 GuruFocus Value is GuruFocus' estimate of the fair value at which the stock should be traded.
 It is calculated based on the historical multiples that the stock has traded at, the past business growth and analyst estimates of future business performance.
 If the price of a stock is significantly above the GF Value Line, it is overvalued and its future return is likely to be poor.
 On the other hand, if it is significantly below the GF Value Line, its future return will likely be higher.
-At its current price of $45.01 per share and the market cap of $28 billion, ViacomCBS stock shows every sign of being significantly overvalued.
+At its current price of $47.04 per share and the market cap of $28.5 billion, ViacomCBS stock gives every indication of being significantly overvalued.
 GF Value for ViacomCBS is shown in the chart below.

 - Warning!
-GuruFocus has detected 4 Warning Signs with VIAC.
+GuruFocus has detected 4 Warning Signs with VIACA.
 Click here to check it out.

 Because ViacomCBS is significantly overvalued, the long-term return of its stock is likely to be much lower than its future business growth, which is estimated to grow 1.91% annually over the next three to five years.